Liujingfang1/namespaced-configuration/README.md

 ## Cleanup
-To clean up the tenant namespaces and policies for them, we recommend removing the directories that contain their configuration from the root repository.
+To clean up the tenant namespaces and policies for them, we recommend removing the directories that contain their configuration from your Git repository.

 ```
-$ rm -r root_repo/deploy/tenant-a configuration/deploy/tenant-b configuration/deploy/tenant-c
+$ rm -r configuration/deploy/tenant-a configuration/deploy/tenant-b configuration/deploy/tenant-c
 $ git add .
 $ git commit -m 'clean up'
 $ git push